Dr. Warren Carroll

 (Pope Clement XIV, Decree Dominus ac Redemptor Noster, July 21, 1773)

 Notice particularly the words “after the publication of this our letter.”
 The “execution” of the pope’s will in the brief could only legally begin after the brief was published to the Jesuits in the diocese.
 Remember that the instructions regarding the publication of the brief were handled by the accompanying encyclical letter ad omnes Episcopos.
-As we learned earlier, this encyclical letter only authorized and enjoined the bishops to proclaim publish and intimate the Briefs Dominus et Redemptor and Gravissimis ex causis to the Jesuits in their diocese.
-It did not command them to.
+As we learned earlier this encyclical letter authorized the bishops to proclaim publish and intimate the Briefs Dominus et Redemptor and Gravissimis ex causis to the Jesuits in their diocese.
+However, it apparently did not command them to.